FREQUENTLY ASKED QUESTIONS

 Can I participate in one of the overseas ceremonies if I'm a stateside graduate but I can't attend the stateside commencement?

 We're happy to include you in an overseas ceremony.
 Inform the Graduation Certification Team of the overseas ceremony you'd like to attend by e-mailing firstname.lastname@example.org or call 800-888-UMUC (8682) ext.
 2-2299.
 They'll confirm your eligibility and help you coordinate with the appropriate overseas division.

 Please contact Student Services (undergraduate students) or Graduate Programs (graduate students) in UMUC Asia or UMUC Europe.
 Student Services or Graduate Programs will confirm your graduation status with the Graduation Certification Team.

-Once your graduation status has been confirmed, Commencement Services will send you detailed information about the stateside commencement, along with a link to RSVP online.
-The stateside RSVP system will open in February.
+Once your graduation status has been confirmed, have Student Services or Graduate Programs inform stateside Commencement Services.
+Stateside Commencement Services will send you detailed information about the stateside commencement, along with a link to RSVP online.

 UMUC alumni may attend commencement as guests of current graduates, but tickets are required.
 Your graduate will provide your ticket(s) out of his or her allocation of 10 guest tickets.

 Also, alumni who wish to help at commencement as a volunteer should contact Alumni Relations at 800-888-UMUC (8682), ext.
 1-7140 or email@example.com.

 A commencement fair is a convenient way for students who live in the Washington, D.C., metropolitan area to prepare for commencement.
 You can confirm your measurements and order caps and gowns from our regalia vendor.